ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ![No Involvement](./no-involvement.jpeg)

 ### The World's Biggest Crowdsale

+Historically Hard forks have been opt-in meaning that you had to explicitly show you support the hard fork by changing a setting.
+Instead here we had a different situation.
+The DAO bailout was the default option and if you were against it, you had to opt-out and run your client with the --oppose-dao-fork flag.
+You can imagine that many people simply didn’t care about changing it.

+12 hour notice means half of the world was sleeping or working.
+Less than 6% Ether holders voted
+One single address voted with so much Ether that it amounted to 25% of all votes - remember, there was a 72 million premine

 At the time, many saw The DAO as a "no risk" investment, as not only did it have trustworthy curators, but investors would be able to withdraw their funds from The DAO in future via a "split" mechanism; this further incentivised contributions as investors could "opt-out" later, but only had one chance to "opt-in" during the initial crowdsale.